Healthy Start Initiative (93.926)

 Credentials/Documentation

-This program is subject to the provisions of E.O.
+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+An environmental impact assessment is required for this listing.
+This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in the State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Informal inquiries regarding the program and indication of intent to submit an application may be addressed to the Central Office.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure